Safe Streets and Roads for All (SS4A) Grant Program

 Key facts from SS4A awards over the past 3 years include the following:

-- Awards will improve roadway safety planning for over 70 percent of the nation’s population.
+- Awards will improve roadway safety planning for around 75 percent of the nation’s population.

-- Approximately half of the funding benefits underserved communities.
+- Around 60 percent of the funding benefits underserved communities.

-- Over half of communities awarded are new direct Federal funding recipients to USDOT.
+- About half of communities awarded are new direct Federal funding recipients to USDOT.

 - Almost half of communities are in rural areas.